MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/app-install-error-reference.md

 **Message**: Parsing error

-**Additional information for error resolution**:  ¯&#92;\_(ツ)_/¯ This error generally occurs in one of the Configuration Manager components when a piece of data is invalid.
+**Additional information for error resolution**: This error generally occurs in one of the Configuration Manager components when a piece of data is invalid.
 This error could stem from something missing for the application, an old package version, or a number of other general errors.
 Follow the [application troubleshooting guide](../apps/understand/app-deployment-technical-reference.md) to help locate the error and resolve it.
 It may be necessary to review additional logs for components that support application installation.
+Searching for specific IDs or error codes in the logging may help you identify the problem.
+For more information, see [general troubleshooting tips](#bkmk_general).

 ### 0x87D00213